DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

     print(pct)
     51.74

-Next is an example of fetching NWIS streamflow data for a USGS gage and then calculating the variable-threshold percentiles using all of the data.
+Next is an example of fetching streamflow data for a USGS gage and then calculating the variable-threshold percentiles using all of the data.
 Then, a new variable-threshold percentile value is interpolated for a measurement of 100.0 cfs on September 1st.

 .. code::

-    # fetch data from NWIS using dataretrieval
+    # fetch data from USGS using dataretrieval
     df, _ = dataretrieval.waterdata.get_daily(
         monitoring_location_id="USGS-03586500",
         parameter_code="00060",